-inhabitant of any of the heavens of sensual bliss which are immediately above the human realm.
+inhabitant of any of the heavens of sensual bliss which are immediately above the human realm (see page 218).

-Dhamma The supreme truth; the way things are in
+Dhamma The supreme truth; the way things are

-and of themselves, and the basic principles which underlie their behaviour.
+in and of themselves, and the basic principles which underlie their behaviour.
 Dhamma is also used also to refer to the teachings of the Buddha.

-Dhammo A parikamma (preparatory) word used for
+Dhammo A parikamma (preparatory) word used

-the recollection of the teaching (Dhamma)

-during meditation practice.
+for the recollection of the teaching (Dhamma) during meditation practice.